-Wilderness Torah awakens and celebrates the earth-based traditions of Judaism to nourish the connections between self, community, earth, and Spirit
+Wilderness Torah’s mission is to awaken and celebrate the earth-based traditions of Judaism to nourish the connections between self, community, earth and Spirit.

 The story began long ago, when we Jews were connected.
 We were connected to the land, to the seasons, and to the cycles of the sun and moon.
 We were connected to one another, as we wandered the desert and then settled and farmed, wandered and settled, wandered and settled.

 And many times, whether in the village or the shtetl, we planted our food together, and harvested it.
 We all came together for holidays and festivals, like a big family.
 In fact we were a big family… Read More.